Helpful Tips for Speaker Management

 Disadvantages:

-1. You will have to monitor speakers progress by manually checking if they updated their talk/speaker details
+1. You will have to monitor speakers' progress by manually checking if they updated their talk/speaker details

-2. You will have to support your speakers in how to log in and use the Speaker Dashboard which adds to your amount of communication and troubleshooting
+2. You will have to support your speakers in how to log in and use the Speaker Dashboard, which adds to your amount of communication and troubleshooting

-We highly recommend running a test event to ensure all the tech works before going 'live'.
 Many HeySummiteers come up with a video walkthrough or a simple document where they run through the ins and outs of HeySummit and any additional platforms being used throughout the summit, such as video-hosting sites, chat integrations, or networking apps.
 This would largely depend on whether or not your speakers have a speaker dashboard - so make sure you make this decision early!

 Finally, if you have a panel session with attendee input or a live Q & A, ensure you have a few questions prepared in advance in case your audience takes some time to warm up.

 In your follow-up note, you should also include resources or incentives agreed upon with your speakers - such as email lists.
-If you set your speakers as affiliates, ensure you've settled all the payouts as HeySummit does not do this automatically.
+If you set your speakers as affiliates, ensure you've settled all the payouts, as HeySummit does not do this automatically.

-In this article
+Share this article on: